chibyhq/awesome-standalone-edu-games/README.md

 * Snap is a block programming language similar to sratch writtent in javascript, which can easily be downloaded and run locally without connection.
 The interface is unfortunately not really touch friendly. https://snap.berkeley.edu/.
 Not tested on the CHIP.
 * Scratch 3 : Scratch team started working on scratch 3, which should be written in javascript, with a touch friendly block layout. https://wiki.scratch.mit.edu/wiki/Scratch_3.0 prototype : http://llk.github.io/scratch-vm/# and https://llk.github.io/scratch-gui/ .
 The prototypes don't run smoothly on the rbpi, not tested on the CHIP.
+* Google Blockly : Web-based alternative to Snap and Scratch - written in Javascript, touch-friendly, include support for code generation and supports Javascript, Python, Dart, PHP and LUA

 # Random Musings